Okra

 USDA Planting Zone: 3–11

-Special Notes: Heat-tolerant and resistant to many common okra diseases.
-Excellent for frying, pickling, and adding to soups and stews.
+Special Notes: Heat-tolerant and productive.
+Excellent for frying, pickling, and soups.
 Matures in about 56–60 days.

 Jing Orange

-Description: Jing Orange is a striking variety with deep red to orange pods and green leaves.
-It has a unique, slightly sweet flavor and tender texture.
+Description: Jing Orange is a striking variety with deep red-to-orange pods and green foliage.
+It has a tender texture and a mild, slightly sweet flavor.

 Growing Season: Spring, Summer, and Fall